Attend Workshop on P&ID

 Don't forget to bring your calculator!

-With dedicated 1 hour of Q&A after training session on both the days.
+Dedicated 1 hour of Q&A after training session.

 I am not sure I can put into words how approachable Sir is or how he helped me to re-think everything I thought about being a chemical engineer.
 Here's a cool thing about him - He will make sure you understand the concept and its application.
 He will reignite the fire within you of being a ChE.
 The key to success is right guidance especially when needed; I found my mentor in Sir.